 Don't grab the largest container.

 You know what they say: your eyes are bigger than your stomach.
-If you typically reach for the largest container "just in case" you don't think there will be enough room, try downsizing next time.
+If you typically reach for the largest container, try downsizing next time.
 Each container fits more than you think, and unless you're sharing with others and splitting the cost, the largest one will likely leave you with a high price tag and plenty of leftovers.
 Do yourself a favor and start small, and you've already set yourself up for success.